dgreenberg90/drumkit/README.md

-# drumkit
+# Drum Kit Simulator
-Drum Kit project from Angela Yu's Web Dev course on Udemy
+Drum Kit project from a web development course.

+### Note:
+This project is not being further developed at the moment.